crystal-lang/crystal-book/syntax_and_semantics/visibility.md

   def say_hello
     say "hello" # OK, no receiver
-    self.say "hello" # Error, self is a receiver
+    self.say "hello" # OK, self is a receiver, but it's allowed.

     other = Person.new "Other"
     other.say "hello" # Error, other is a receiver